AyrA/ClipDataEx/README.md

 Data is protected using encryption and integrity functions to prevent people from peeking at the data or modifying it.

+Note that ClipDataEx uses image data to transfer files.
+You could use strings instead, but be aware that you have to come up with a completely different encoding scheme, mostly because string data cannot contain nullbytes.
+You can use Base64 but this will increase data size a lot.

 ## Detailed Description

 ClipDataEx sends files by encoding them inside of the pixel data of images.